Wild-type transthyretin amyloid

 Wild-type transthyretin amyloid (WTTA), also known as senile systemic amyloidosis (SSA), is a disease that typically affects the heart and tendons of elderly people.
 It is caused by the accumulation of a wild-type (that is to say a normal) protein called transthyretin.
 This is in contrast to a related condition called transthyretin-related hereditary amyloidosis where a genetically mutated transthyretin protein tends to deposit much earlier than in WTTA due to abnormal conformation and bioprocessing.

 It belongs to a group of diseases called amyloidosis, chronic progressive conditions linked to abnormal deposition of normal or abnormal proteins, because these proteins are misshapen and cannot be properly degraded and eliminated by the cell metabolism.
+It was determined to be the primary cause of death for 70% of supercentenarians who have been autopsied.

 Signs and symptoms

 Wild-type transthyretin amyloid accumulates mainly in the heart, where it causes stiffness and often thickening of its walls, leading consequently to shortness of breath and intolerance to exercise, called diastolic dysfunction.
 Excessively slow heart rate can also occur, such as in sick sinus syndrome, with ensuing fatigue and dizziness.
 Wild-type transthyretin deposition is also a common cause of carpal tunnel syndrome in elderly men, which may cause pain, tingling and loss of sensation in the hands.
 Some patients may develop carpal tunnel syndrome as an initial symptom of wild-type transthyretin amyloid.

 There appears to be an increased risk of developing hematuria or blood in the urine due to urological lesions.